Sarah Bregel is a mother, a writer, a feminist, and a deep-breather based in Baltimore.

 She is a content editor at Little Things.

-Sarah has contributed to publications like Slate, Glamour, The Washington Post, Longreads, Refinery 29, New York Magazine-The Cut, Good Housekeeping, Vice, Vox, The Huffington Post, The Baltimore Sun, Baltimore’s Child, and many more.
+Sarah has contributed to publications like In Style, Slate, Glamour, The Washington Post, Longreads, Refinery 29, New York Magazine, Good Housekeeping, Vice, Vox, The Huffington Post, The Baltimore Sun, Baltimore’s Child, and many more.

 Find Sarah on Facebook, Instagram, and Twitter: @SarahBregel.

 Your blog is probably my favorite!!
 I love your frankness and humor!